Mental Health Specialist

 3 keys required

-When safety is uncertain, the next question matters.
+When Hannah's safety is uncertain, the next question matters.
 Get the question right, then build the next four moves.

 Part 1